systemsecologygroup/PhytoSFDM/README.rst

 >>> from phytosfdm.SizeModels.sizemodels import SM
 >>> Lat= 47.5
->>> Lon= 344.5
+>>> Lon= -15.5
 >>> RBB= 2.5
 >>> SM1=SM(Lat,Lon,RBB,"Imm")

-where SM is the class that contains all the methods to calculate a specific size model, Lat and Lon are Latitude and Longitude (notice that Lon should be written in a scale from 0° to 360°), RBB is the range of the bounding box (in degrees) for averaging the environmental forcing variables and SM1 is an object that contains the results of the size model with an immigration treatment.
+where SM is the class that contains all the methods to calculate a specific size model, Lat and Lon are Latitude (-90 to 90 degrees, North negative) and Longitude (-180 to 180 degrees, East positive), RBB is the range of the bounding box (in degrees) for averaging the environmental forcing variables and SM1 is an object that contains the results of the size model with an immigration treatment.
 After execution the results of the model can be accessed by: